edonyzpc/personalcook/class_template.md

 Foo<int> f;
 ```

-When reading this line, the compiler will create a new class (let\'s call it Foointa),which is equivalent to the following:<br>
+When reading this line, the compiler will create a new class (let's call it Foointa),which is equivalent to the following:<br>
 ```cpp
 struct FooInt
 {